15 MASTER SHOTS

 Klieg lights illuminate a rocky outcropping high above the valley.

-Naked men around a great bonfire in a tangle of arms and legs.
+Naked men around a great bonfire in an orgy of arms and legs

 A paint-neglected barn, a rusted silo

-a bright blue motor home declaring itself on a Catskill hillside.
+A bright blue motor home asserts itself on a Catskill hillside.

 I keep moving forward thinking of the number

-Close by three tall cedars to the right an old shack.
+Close by three tall cedars to the right of an old shed

 The floor is covered with molded Playboy centerfolds.